Villfuk02/Project-Nitrogen/Documentation/Notes/Ascension.md

 #IDEA
 #system

-after beating the game, challenge the player with a higher difficulty level each brings a single change, stacking with the prevoius ones ~ 15 levels at highest level unlock fourth act with "true ending" ([[Story]])
+inspired by Ascension from Slay the Spire after beating the game, the player can challenge themself with a higher difficulty level ~ 15 levels each level brings a single change, stacking with the prevoius ones each level unlocks after beating the game on the previous highest one at highest level unlock fourth act with alternative "true ending" ([[Story]])